MXLange/express-csra/README.md

 <span style="color:#00BFFF">csra insert -t jwtAuth</span>, a login route, middleware and class will be added to your project.

-<span style="color:#00BFFF">csra insert -t axiosInstance</span>, a axios instance will be added to your shared folder. (shared/connections/axios)
+<span style="color:#00BFFF">csra insert -t axiosInstance</span>, an axios instance will be added to your shared folder. (shared/connections/axios)

 ## Contributing